 Waste Cells 1 through 3 do not have leachate collection systems.
-Waste Cells 1 and 2 are graded to drain to the southeast corner of Cell 2 where leachate discharges to an adjacent stormwater channel, as required by the 2000 permit under which they were constructed.
+Waste Cells 1 and 2 are graded to drain to the southeast corner of Cell 2 where leachate discharges to an adjacent stormwater channel, as required by the solid waste permit issued in 2000 under which they were constructed.

 Waste Cell 4 was designed with a leachate collection and removal system.
 Additionally, new collection lines were installed along the west and south sides of the existing Waste Cell 3.
 These new collection lines were connected to the new Waste Cell 4 leachate collection system, which was designed to handle leachate from both cells.
 The automated pumping system removes the Waste Cell 3 and Waste Cell 4 leachate from a sump in the southern corner of Waste Cell 4.
 The leachate is pumped via a dual-contained underground pipeline and discharged to the plant's Surge Pond.
-Weekly inspections during the reporting period noted the automated leachate pump was not working and that a temporary pump has been added to keep leachate levels in compliance.
-During the site inspection the temporary pump was working and keeping the leachate from leaving Waste Cell 4.
+Weekly inspections during the reporting period noted the automated leachate pump was not sufficient and that a temporary pump has been added to keep leachate levels in compliance.
+During the site inspection, the pumps were working and keeping the leachate from leaving Waste Cell 4.